basakrajarshi/fastai-practicaldeeplearningforcoders/README.md

 * Jupyter Notebook 101 (J. Howard)
 * Is it a bird - creating a model from your own data (J. Howard)
+* Is it a sweet - creating a model from your own data (R. Basak) - modified